jdjakub/phd-thesis/ch-bl.md

 \newtheorem{force}{Force}
 \newtheorem{requirement}{Requirement}

-# Introduction

-Having tried the "state-first" approach with diminishing returns, we now turn to the much more successful "code-first" approach.
-We previously took the "state" half of the COLA design (i.e. the Id object model) as our starting point and made things happen with plain JavaScript.
+Having tried the "notation-first" approach with diminishing returns in Chapter\ \ref{year1}, we now turn our efforts towards prioritising self-sustainability.
+Recall that we took the "\OROM{}" half of the COLA design as our starting point and made things happen with plain JavaScript.
 This left us at the mercy of text strings as a starting point for building the "code" half.
-In this chapter^[This chapter was adapted from my 2022 *Onward!* Essay entitled "Ascending the Ladder to Self-Sustainability" \cite{Onward22}], we look to the Lisp-like "behavioural" half of the COLA as our inspiration and seek to build up to it by means of *explicitly* structured code.
+In this chapter^[This chapter was adapted from our 2022 *Onward!* Essay entitled "Ascending the Ladder to Self-Sustainability" \cite{Onward22}], we look to the Lisp-like "behavioural" half of the COLA as our inspiration and seek to build up to it by means of code with Explicit Structure.
 We refer to this system during its development as *BootstrapLab*.
-Once again, we evaluate it at the end of the chapter according to the Technical Dimensions and the desiderata.
+Once again, we evaluate it at the end of the chapter according to the Technical Dimensions and Olsen's criteria.

 # Contributions
 The goal of this chapter is to lay the foundations for creating new self-sustainable programming systems.
-The user of such a system should be able to use it for building new products and, along the way, gradually learn how to make increasingly complex improvements to the system itself using domain-appropriate, often graphical, notations.
+The user of such a system should be able to use it for building new products and, along the way, gradually learn how to make increasingly complex improvements to the system itself using domain-appropriate notations.

-To do so, we critically analyse the process of bootstrapping a single novel self-sustainable programming system, which we call BootstrapLab, and identify ideas that may apply more generally.
-This essay presents a rational reconstruction of the steps of the bootstrapping process.
+We will critically analyse our experience of bootstrapping a single novel self-sustainable programming system, which we call BootstrapLab, and identify ideas that may apply more generally.

+What is presented is not necessarily a chronologically accurate account, but a *rational reconstruction* of the steps involved.
 For each step, we describe the general task at hand, illustrate this with concrete decisions made in the implementation of BootstrapLab and, where appropriate, sketch possible alternative decisions and their likely consequences.
 In other words, it is a depth-first exploration of the process with some alternative branches suggested along the way.

-The essay can be read at three different levels:
+The chapter can be read at three different levels:

-* First, it tells the development story of a concrete system.
-BootstrapLab is a novel self-sustainable system, based on structured editing, built on top of the web platform.
+1. It tells the development story of a concrete system.
+BootstrapLab is a novel self-sustainable system, based on explicit structure, built on top of the web platform.
-* Second, it presents a rational reconstruction of the logical steps needed to bootstrap a self-sustainable programming system.
+2. It presents a rational reconstruction of the logical steps needed to bootstrap a self-sustainable programming system.
-* Third, it highlights design *forces* and *heuristics* for resolving them which can be used by designers of future self-sustainable systems.
+3. It highlights design *forces* and *heuristics* for resolving them which can be used by designers of future self-sustainable systems.

 We conclude by identifying which parts of our journey ought to be transferrable to other contexts, suggesting a *general technique* for interactively bootstrapping self-sustainable systems from any starting platform.

 # Design Objectives

-We follow in the spirit of COLA, but we aim to bootstrap a graphical and interactive self-sustainable system instead of a textual one based on batch transformations.
+We follow in the spirit of COLA, but we aim to bootstrap a graphical and interactive self-sustainable system instead of a textual one based on batch-mode transformations.
+The system should not have barriers in the way of using custom notations.
+We also want to work with an *interactive* system, meaning that the user should be able to modify the state of the running system through manual gestures and not just programmatically.

-We want to support not just textual domain-specific languages, but visual domain-specific notations.
-A user of the system should be able to express their thoughts in a diagrammatic form if they so wish.
-Support for graphics should be built-in in the system.
-In short, we desire *notational freedom.*

-We also want to work with an *interactive* system.
-The user should be able to modify the state of the running system through manual gestures, not just programmatically.

 This approach can better exploit the graphical and interactive capabilities of modern computing, but it also sidesteps the tedious accidental complexities of parsing and serialising text.
 Similarly, making the system interactive will allow the user to better understand the consequences of individual small changes and will, in turn, support the virtuous cycle of self-improvement.

-In technical terms, we do not write an initial object system in a language like C++.
+In contrast to COLA's approach, we do not write an initial object system in a language like C++.
 Instead, we choose as our starting point a *platform* equipped with an interactive REPL as a "blank slate".
 We then gradually (in the ideal case) "sculpt" this into a self-sustainable state.

 \tomas{Reference something from Luke/Antranig/... on programming as sculpting - if there is something written down?}